 Reposting vs. Repurposing

-Repurposing differs because you might create a podcast, whitepaper or YouTube video that covers the same material but is in a totally different format.
-You can actually think of it like recycling an existing piece of content so that it's accessible on a variety of platforms.
+Repurposing differs because you might create a podcast, whitepaper, or YouTube video that covers the same material but is in a totally different format.
+You can think of it as recycling an existing piece of content so that it's accessible on a variety of platforms.

 How to Repurpose Content

-As mentioned earlier, podcasts, whitepapers and videos are great places to start.
-You could also use email newsletters, infographics, webinars, slideshows and presentations.
+As mentioned earlier, podcasts, whitepapers, and videos are great places to start.
+You could also use email newsletters, infographics, webinars, slideshows, and presentations.
 With so many possibilities, you have plenty of options to choose from.
 Just make sure that a reasonable percentage of your audience engages with the platform you choose.

 What you want to do is deliver the same core message from your original piece of content, but rework it so it can be easily understood on the new platform.
-If you are using two platforms that involve written text, try to not copy any content verbatim, but spin it so that it comes across as being completely unique.
+If you are using two platforms that involve written text, try to not copy any content verbatim, but spin it so that it comes across as being unique.

 One of which is the ability you have to reach more people.
-Since everyone has their own preference when it comes to how they absorb content, you can increase your presence by adapting to those preferences.
+Since everyone has their preference when it comes to how they absorb content, you can increase your presence by adapting to those preferences.
 For instance, one person may love reading blog posts and another would rather listen to podcasts.
 Think of it as you are providing more accessibility for different styles to consume media.
 The more you can repurpose, the bigger reach you get.
 And if you reach more people, you’ll likely get more sales and engagement.

-Besides this, re-purposing is a natural catalyst for branding.
+Additionally, repurposing is a natural catalyst for branding.
 When it comes to online marketing, the companies that succeed tend to be the ones who are in the most places.
 By spreading your message out across several platforms, it makes it easier for customers to identify you and recognize your company as a unique brand.